tenkeyless/keras_site/content/korean/docs/examples/nlp/sentence_embeddings_with_sbert/_index.md

 keras.mixed_precision.set_global_policy("mixed_float16")
 ```

-## Fine-tune the model using siamese networks
+## Fine-tune the model using siamese networks {#fine-tune-the-model-using-siamese-networks}

 [Siamese network](https://en.wikipedia.org/wiki/Siamese_neural_network) is a neural network architecture that contains two or more subnetworks.
 The subnetworks share the same weights.
 It is used to generate feature vectors for each input and then compare them for similarity.